emaduddin678/web-lab/README.md

 ?>
 ```

-**✅ Experiment No:** 7
+**✅ Problem No:** 7

-**Experiment Name:** Design a page where user can input his/her personal information like name, address, email, gender, mobile number, etc. and perform common input validation using JavaScript like valid email, mobile number should be 11 digits, mandatory field check etc.
+**Problem Name:** Design a page where user can input his/her personal information like name, address, email, gender, mobile number, etc. and perform common input validation using JavaScript like valid email, mobile number should be 11 digits, mandatory field check etc.

 **Source Code:**